 Spinach or Arugula and Miso Pesto

 This delicious pesto turns ordinary carbs into special meals.
 You can use this as suggested below for serving with pasta, pizza, or potatoes.
-Or skip the carbs as I’ve done here, and toss this pesto with “noodles” made of raw zucchini and/or yellow summer squash made with a spiral slicer (the one I use is by World Cuisine).
+Or skip the carbs as I’ve done here, and toss this pesto with “noodles” made of raw zucchini and/or yellow summer squash made with a spiral slicer.
 No matter how you use it, this pesto, made greener with spinach, imparts a rich, briny flavor from the addition of miso.

 - 4 to 5 ounces fresh spinach or baby spinach or arugula